wntrblm/flask-talisman/README.rst

 ~~~~~~~~~

 This is the default policy.
 A web site administrator wants all content
-to come from the site's own origin (this excludes subdomains.)
+to come from the site's own origin (this excludes subdomains) and disallow
+legacy HTML elements.

 .. code:: python

     csp = {
-        'default-src': '\'self\''
+        'default-src': '\'self\'',
+        'object-src': '\'none\'',
     }
     talisman = Talisman(app, content_security_policy=csp)